BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 ## 3. Von Mises sufficient conditions for a distribution to belong to a type I, II or III

-The Fisher-Tippett-Gnedenko theorem is an important theoretical result, but it does not provide an answer on a basic
+The Fisher-Tippett-Gnedenko theorem is an important theoretical result, but it does not provide an answer to the basic
-question: what type of EVD does our distribution function $F$ belong to.
+question: what type of EVD does our distribution function $F$ belong to?

 Fortunately, there are two sets of criteria that let us determine the domain of attraction of $F$.
 First, there are von Mises conditions, which are sufficient, but not necessary.
 Still, they are more intuitive and give a good insight into what kinds of distributions converge to what types of EVD and why.
-Second, there are general sufficient and necessary conditions, but their proof is much more technical and requires extra preliminaries.
+Second, there are general sufficient and necessary conditions.
+Proving them is a much more technical task and requires some extra preliminaries.

-We will start with von Mises conditions, postulated by Richard von Mises in 1936 (7 years before Fisher-Tippett-Gnedenko theorem was proved by Boris Gnedenko in 1943), which are formulated in intuitive terms from survival analysis.
-We shall introduce these terms first.
+We will start with von Mises conditions, postulated by Richard von Mises in 1936, 7 years before Fisher-Tippett-Gnedenko theorem was proved by Boris Gnedenko in 1943.
+Von Mises conditions are formulated in terms of survival analysis.
+We shall introduce some basic notions from survival analysis first.

 ### Pre-requisites from survival analysis